astrolabsoftware/spark-fits/README.rst

 Requirements
 ================

-This library requires Spark 2.0+
+This library requires Spark 2.0+ (not tested for earlier version).

 Features
 ================